-Learning To See [WIP] (2017)
+Learning to see [WIP] (2017)

-Work in progress R&D and sketches (in reverse order)
+Work in progress R&D and studies:

-Deep neural network trying to make sense of the world
+Trying to make sense of the world

 … training on images from NASA’s Astronomy Pic Of The Day: